ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 The cover stone's outer ring depicts the artifact with it's symbols.
-Inside the artifact depiction on the cover stone, there are early hieroglyphic inscriptions.
+Inside the artifact depiction on the cover stone, there are early hieroglyphic inscriptions (estimated to come from the era around 3000 BCE).
 In the center, there is an ornamental cartouche with 6 of the symbols from the outer ring.

 We are excited by the new unknown symbols.
 They could be a writing system of an older civilization and the hieroglyphs accompanying them would typically (on